znb/OperationBananaHammock/README.md

 == Operation Banana Hammock ==

+**Update 2025**: I'm using Claude to update this codebase to Python3.
+I should probably also update from HTTP to HTTPS...but that's still up in the air.

-A while back Brucon asked Eireann and I to give a little workshop on Scapy at their 0x05 conference.
+Back in 2012 [Brucon](https://brucon.org) asked Eireann and I to give a little workshop on Scapy at their 0x05 conference.

 The idea behind this workshop spawned from a gentlemans challenge.
 Can you